vkhatri/chef-solrcloud/README.md

     `node[:solrcloud][:manage_zkconfigsets]` & `node[:solrcloud][:manage_zkconfigsets_source]`
     does not require to be enabled on all the nodes.

-Check `Cookbook Advanced Attributes` section for atribute details.
+Check `Cookbook Advanced Attributes` section for attribute details.

 **zookeeper configSet config changes**